 We’ll take a look at how to set up a limited company, along with a limited company’s benefits and costs.

-Read more about how to choose a legal structure for your business.
+Read more about how to choose a legal structure for your business, or watch the video below.

 The first thing is to work out whether you need to set up a limited company in the first place.